frosso/2048_cheater/README.md

 Autoplayer for the 2048 Game.

 I made this because I was tired of starting a new game from the begin every time.
-Sto instead, I let this one play until I get to (say) a 512 tile, then I pause.
+So instead, I let this one play until I get to (say) a 512 tile, then I pause.
 This autoplayer just does a series of left, down, right, down movements and with a 1% chance it 'glitches', going up.

 ## How to use it ##